-Carnac stones is a megalithic site of ancient stones around the village of Carnac in Brittany, great for landscape photography but keep in mind the opening hours, opens late and closes early, it is still worth a visit.
+Carnac stones is a megalithic site of ancient rocks around the village of Carnac in Brittany, great for landscape photography but keep in mind the opening hours, opens late and closes early, and it is still worth a visit.

 The Carnac Stones consist of both single and rows of standing stones and stone circles.
-The main group of stone alignments involves 12 converging rows of standing stones stretching more than a kilometer, many of these stones are 4m high and weigh 3.5 Tons
+The leading group of stone alignments involves 12 converging rows of standing stones stretching more than a kilometer, many of these stones are 4m high and weigh 3.5 Tons.

-Ile d’Oléron is located on a spit of sand jettied off the French Atlantic coast, Ile d’Oléron could be mistaken for a secret pacific island if it wasn’t for its proud Charente-Maritime heritage and famous French cuisine, for its famous oysters head to Saint-Trojan and enjoy culinary experience with oysters and local French wine
+The location of Ile d’Oléron is on a spit of sand jettied off the French Atlantic coast, Ile d’Oléron has a proud Charente-Maritime heritage and is famous for its French cuisine, you should try its famous oysters at Saint-Trojan and enjoy the culinary experience with oysters and local French wine

-Ile d’Oléron is connected to the mainland of BourcfrancleChapus by an impressive tollfree bridge, in 1982 you could only access the island by the ferry.
-You can get to the island by ferry or using public transport to cross the waterway via the bridge.
-Once you arrive on island you will find many good beaches to visit, you can also drive through the with picture perfect villages and explore the island.
+Ile d’Oléron is connected to the mainland of BourcfrancleChapus by an impressive toll-free bridge.
+In 1982 on my first visit you could only access the island by the Ferry.
+Now you can get to the island using public transport to cross the waterway via the bridge.
+Once you arrive on the island, you will find many excellent beaches to visit, and you can also drive through picture-perfect villages and explore the island.

-La Rochelle coastal city is almost 1,000 years, we arrived at La Rochelle in the afternoon, with enough time to enjoy this coastal city, it has been a centre for fishing since the 12th century, with it’s famous Vieux Port (old harbour), with lots of cafes to relax in and enjoy the French cuisine., explore the Towers of La Rochelle and see the Lighthouse of L’ile de Re.
+La Rochelle is a coastal city in southwestern France, and it has been a center for fishing and trade since the 12th century.
+Discover its maritime tradition in the Vieux Port (old harbor); there are many cafes to relax in and enjoy the French cuisine, you should also visit Towers of La Rochelle and see the Lighthouse of L’ile de Reh.

-The seaside town of Arcachon has four districts that are named after the four seasons are indeed a spectacle to behold.
+The seaside town of Arcachon has four districts which get their names after the four seasons are indeed a spectacle to behold.
 Expectedly, these locations inspired my France travel photography.
-Interestingly, the winter town is celebrated for its relaxing and therapeutic atmosphere from the pine trees and has Royal connections, Queen Victoria’s daughter recoporated there after an accident is Canada.
+Interestingly, the winter town is celebrated for its relaxing and therapeutic atmosphere from the pine trees and has Royal connections; Queen Victoria’s daughter recuperated there after an accident in Canada.
 She made a full recovery and lived to 92.

-This ended the first stage of France’s West Coat Tour, but there more to come, do I move onto the wine country of the Loire Valley or go to the Camargue.
+The first stage of France’s West Coat Tour is now complete, but there is more to come, do I move onto the wine country of the Loire Valley or go to the Camargue.